dasch-swiss/dsp-docs/README.md

 the [mkdocs-monorepo-plugin](https://github.com/backstage/mkdocs-monorepo-plugin).

 Those three documentations are stored as git submodules in the `/dsp` folder.
 Please do not change anything there.
 They have to be updated in their own repositories.
-To grab the latest version of them run `make update-docs`.
+To grab the latest version of them run `make update-submodules`.

 In addition to those embedded contents, there are contents that live in this repository.
 They are stored in the `/docs` folder: